progdisc/progdisc.github.io/resources.md

 ---
-title: Resources
+layout: default
 ---

-# Programming Discussions Recommendations
+# Progdisc Resource List

 A curated list of learning resources recommended by the Programming Discussions server on Discord.